otto-de-legacy/jsonhome/README.md

-# JSONHOME4SPRING
+# JSONHOME

-A json-home generator for RESTful web applications.
+Libraries to publish and use json-home documents.

 ## Json-Home?